Bilprospekt/generator-bilprospekt/README.md

 yo bilprospekt:backend-test #Creates a backend test.
 Router or Model.
 ```

-Look inside *generators* folder for or
+Look inside *generators* folder for more info.

 ### Getting To Know Yeoman